Are you a real estate agent or enthusiast with a desire to share your knowledge and insights with others while making money online doing it?

 Install WP Plugins

-There are also many premium plugins that you can purchase from independent developers or from companies like WP Engine, who offer a suite of premium plugins for their customers.
+There are also many premium plugins that you can purchase from independent developers or from companies like Thrive Themes, who offer a suite of premium plugins for their customers.

 Too many wordpress plugins can slow down your blog site.
 So before you install new plugins, it will be worth clearing out any existing plugins that your hosting provider installed by default.